 - Standard leather-wrapped steering wheel with audio controls

-- Available integrated rear camera in rearview mirror
+- Available integrated backup camera in rearview mirror

 - Flex-fuel 403-hp, 6.2-liter V-8 with 417 pounds-feet of torque